jaclu/tmux-keybtest/README.md

 - If the key sent output not recognized it will be displayed in the This will display what key was pressed

- I have only defined US-keyb keys, contributions for other keys would be apreciated!

-## What does your terminal generate
+## What does your terminal generate for a given key

- To check what keys your terminal generates, here are some suggestions, should be run outside tmux, since it might capture keys
+ To check what sequence a key generates by your terminal, here are some suggestions, should be run outside tmux, since it might capture keys.

 - showkeys -a
 - xxd